geoelements/gns/README.md

 Download the dataset from [DesignSafe DataDepot](https://doi.org/10.17603/ds2-0phb-dg64).
 If you are using this dataset please cite [Vantassel and Kumar., 2022](https://github.com/geoelements/gns#dataset)

+## Installation

+GNS uses [pytorch geometric](https://www.pyg.org/) and [CUDA](https://developer.nvidia.com/cuda-downloads).
+These packages have specific requirements, please see [PyG installation]((https://pytorch-geometric.readthedocs.io/en/latest/notes/installation.html) for details.
+After installing the above, the remaining requirements can be installed with `pip install -r requirements.txt`

-## Building environment on TACC LS6 and Frontera
+### Building GNS environment on TACC (LS6 and Frontera)

 - to setup a virtualenv